-Pulses that fall below the WaveDeform threshold and are not reconstructed contribute to an effective efficiency of the individual DOMs.
-This analysis assumes the same shape of the steeply falling exponential component (Exp1) for all DOMs in the detector to avoid large fluctuations in the individual DOM efficiencies.
-The modified WaveDeform data will strictly be used to determine the Exp1 component.
-Specifically, using the modified WaveDeform, we background-subtract the BeaconLaunch distribution from the MinBias data, fit the resulting distribution to determine the components of Eq.
-2.1, and use only the measured shape and normalization of Exp1 in all subsequent unmodified WaveDeform fits.
+Pulses that fall below the WaveDeform threshold and are not reconstructed contribute to an 444 inefficiency in the individual DOMs.
+That is, the shape below the WaveDeform software threshold 445 does not have a significant impact, but the relative area of the SPE charge template below compared 446 to above this threshold changes the efficiency of the DOM.
+This analysis assumes the same shape 447 of the steeply falling exponential component (Exp1) for all DOMs in the detector to avoid large 448 fluctuations in the DOM-to-DOM efficiencies.
+The modified WaveDeform data will strictly be 449 used to determine the Exp1 component.
+Specifically, using the aggregate of the entire ensemble 450 of DOMs with the modified WaveDeform dataset, we background-subtract the BeaconLaunch 451 distribution from the MinBias data, fit the resulting distribution to determine the components of 452 Eq.
+1.1, and use only the measured shape and normalization of Exp_1 in all subsequent standard 453 WaveDeform fits.
+454

 As described in Sec.
-1.1, the Gaussian mean (μ) is used to determine the gain setting for each 430 PMT.
-Therefore, it is particularly important that the fit quality in this region accurately describes the 431 data.
-While fitting to the full charge distribution improves the overall fit agreement, the mismatch 432 between the chosen functional form (Eq.
-1.1) and a true SPE charge distribution can cause the 433 Gaussian component to pull away from its ideal location.
-To compensate for this, the convolutional 434 fitter prioritizes fitting to the data around the Gaussian mean.
-This is accomplished by first fitting 435 to the full distribution to get an estimate of the Gaussian mean location.
-Then, the statistical 436 uncertainty is reduced in the region ± 0.15 PE around the original estimated Gaussian mean, and 437 the distribution is re-fitted.
-438
+1.1, the Gaussian mean (μ) is used to determine the gain setting for each 455 PMT.
+Therefore, it is particularly important that the fit quality in this region accurately describes the 456 data.
+While fitting to the full charge distribution improves the overall fit agreement, the mismatch 457 between the chosen functional form (Eq.
+1.1) and a true SPE charge distribution can cause the 458 Gaussian component to pull away from its ideal location.
+To compensate for this, the fitting 459 algorithm prioritizes fitting to the data around the Gaussian mean.
+This is accomplished by first 460 fitting to the full distribution to get an estimate of the Gaussian mean location.
+Then, the data in 461 a the region ± 0.15 PE around the original estimated Gaussian mean is weighted to have a higher 462 impact on the fit, and the distribution is re-fitted.
+463

-Upon fitting the MinBias data with the predetermined values for Exp1, the residual of each fit is calculated by measuring the percentage difference between the fit and the data.
-The average residual is then used as a global scaling factor for all SPE charge templates to account for the difference between the chosen model (Eq.
-2.1) and the actual data.
+464 Upon fitting the MinBias dataset with the predetermined values for Exp1, the residual of each 465 fit is calculated by measuring the percentage difference between the fit and the data.
+The average 466 residual is then used as a global scaling factor for all SPE charge templates to account for the 467 difference between the chosen model (Eq.
+1.1) and the actual data.

-446 2.4 SPE charge template fit results
+468 2.4 SPE charge template fit results

-447 Using the background-subtracted modified WaveDeform 448 dataset, the Exp1 component was determined by fitting 449 the distribution from 0.1 PE to 3.5 PE.
-The result of the 450 fit yielded $E_1 = 6.9 \pm 1.5$ and $w_1 = 0.032 \pm 0.002$ PE.
-The 451 shape of Exp1 is then used to describe the low-PE charge

-452 region for all subsequent fits.
+We now present the results of the fits then subsequently describe the correlations of the fit parameters with hardware differences, and time variations in the next section.
+Using the background-subtracted modified WaveDeform dataset, the Exp1 component was determined by fitting the aggregate distribution from 0.1 PE to 3.5 PE.
+The result of the fit yielded $E_1 = 6.9 \pm 1.5$ and $w_1 = 0.027 \pm 0.002$ PE.
+The shape of Exp1 is now used to describe the low-PE charge region for all subsequent standard WaveDeform fits.

-Using the MinBias dataset with the measured values of Exp1, the SPE charge templates are extracted for every DOM, separately for each IceCube season from IC86.2011 to IC86.2016.
-The fit range for Exp2 and the Gaussian components is selected to be between 0.15 PE and 3.5 PE.
-An average fit was also performed on the cumulative charge distribution, in which all the data for a given DOM was summed together (labeled as "AVG").
+Using the MinBias dataset with the measured val-475 ues of Exp1, the SPE charge templates are extracted for 476 every DOM, separately for each IceCube season from 477 IC86.2011 to IC86.2016.
+The fit range for Exp_2 and the 478 Gaussian components is selected to be between 0.15 PE 479 and 3.5 PE.
+An average fit was also performed on the cu-480 mulative charge distribution, in which all the data for a 481 given DOM was summed together (labeled as "AVG").
+482